HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 This may be adjusted to your needs, but please keep the promp section and some rectangle labels.

 6. Go to an image task in one of your projects.
 Turn on the Auto-annotation switch.
 Then, type in the prompt box and press add.
 After this, you should receive your predictions.
 See the video above for a demo.

+## Using GroundingSAM

+Combine the Segment Anything Model with your text input to automatically generate mask predictions!

+To do this, set `USE_SAM=True` before running.

+If you want to use a more efficient version of SAM, set `USE_MOBILE_SAM=True` as well.